djosh34/ziggo-sync-pary/README.md

 We currently don't support syncing across multiple episodes, but you can easily generate a new link once the new episode starts.

-### Why did you make this?

-We made this for our friends, since other solutions were kind of unreliable when we tried them, and they wanted something simple and stable that could sync our movies during a call.